thorimur/queueboard-core/Infra robustness ideas.md

   - if that file already exists, create a file ...-2.txt
   - if that one already exists, create a file ...-3.txt
   - if that one also exists, add to stubborn files.

+- try logic for stubborn PRs: remove broken data, re-queue and try again.
+That step should generally not fail.

 small observations, might not be worth fixing yet
 - if backfilling a "standard PR" fails, backfilling a stubborn PR is not attempted yet